visheshkumar450/RealEstatePricePredictor/README.md

 # RealEstatePricePredictor
-Predicts prices using ML model
+Predicts prices of houses using ML model